blouyakis/emt_basic/module_4_test.md

 ### Q43 🟢
 **Front**
-21-year-old GSW left chest mild dyspnea.
-First?
+A 21-year-old female complains of chest pain.
+She has a gunshot wound to her left chest wall, and she has mild dyspnea.
+Her skin is pink and dry.
+You should first:
 • **Place gloved hand over wound** • Assist ventilation • Assess vitals • O₂ NRB

 **Back**